perryraskin/raskin.me/posts/init(blog).md

 1. Display relevant data (GitHub projects, Tweets, etc)
 2. Publish quick posts about web development, ideally as I learn new things
 3. Become super familiar with building with React
-4. Learn and implement UI best practices with TailWindCSS
+4. Learn and implement UI best practices with TailwindCSS